Computational Frameworks for Patterned Two-Dimensional Magnetism: Introduction

 This review presents a computational overview of patterned two-dimensional magnetism, with emphasis on methodological developments and their application to thermodynamics, phase behavior, and magnetization dynamics.
 We focus on how confinement, interface engineering, and multiscale coupling modify spin order in patterned lattices, and we discuss the reliability and limitations of existing simulation frameworks.
-By organizing recent advances within a unified computational perspective, we aim to clarify the principles governing geometry-controlled magnetism in two dimensions and to outline open challenges for predictive modeling of patterned spintronic systems.
+By organizing recent advances within a unified computational perspective, we aim to clarify the principles governing geometry-mediated magnetism in two dimensions and to outline open challenges for predictive modeling of patterned spintronic systems.
+The computational observables discussed in this review map naturally onto experimentally accessible quantities, thereby strengthening the connection between predictive modeling and measurement.
+Fig.~\ref{fig:mag_sys} provides schematic representations of several representative systems, including nanodot arrays, antidot lattices, hybrid heterostructures, skyrmions, merons, and magnetic bubble domains, which are discussed throughout this review.